 4-25-2022: A statement from Mayor Zilka at the April 25, 2022 Council Meeting.
 "As most of you know, for some time the City has been planning to upgrade the playground equipment in Besser Park.
 Last year, various city officials, members of council and members of the community spent countless hours working with several prospective playground providers to come up with a suitable plan.
 We believe the process was open, transparent, fair and legally compliant.
 Unfortunately, a judge of the Lorain County Common Pleas Court felt that the methodology used was not authorized by the City's Charter.
 While we respect the Court's decision we disagree with the ruling and have initiated an appeal.
 In the meantime, because an appeal may take some time, we are exploring other options to get the playground completed as soon as possible and will be discussing this openly in the next several weeks."

 1-31-2022: Council unanimously approved the contract with Midstates Recreation.
 The order for the new equipment has been placed.

 Cutting the towers free to preserve them.

-Stay tuned to this page to learn how to make a donation for a brick and future developments.
+Stay tuned to this page for future developments.